cartalyst/cart/readme.md

 ##### Method 2

-Pass in multiple arguments, where each argument correspond to an item row id.
+Pass in multiple arguments, where each argument corresponds to an item row id.

 ```php
 try